 Step 7.
 List your strategy

-- Include information on tools to be used, what metrics will be collected, and at what level, how many configurations will be tested, and whether there are any special requirements or procedures for testing.
+- Include information on tools to be used, what metrics will be collected, at what level, how many configurations will be tested, and whether there are any special requirements or procedures for testing.

 Step 8.
 Develop a pass/fail criteria